 Richard holds both a Bachelor and Master of Science in education from Western Oregon University.

-"After having both of my babies I decided to stay home to take care of them and opened up a daycare.
-I loved this time of my life,..." (read more)
+"After having both of my babies I decided to stay home..." (read more)

 The Oregonian | Dec 13, 2016 | Portland, OR

 Albany Democrat-Herald | Dec 13, 2016 | Albany, OR

 Eugene Daiy News | Dec 13, 2016 | Eugene, OR